trash89/phishing_txorigin/README.md

 Study case of phishing with tx origin hack, from Solidity by example site [Solidity by Example, phishing with tx origin](https://solidity-by-example.org/hacks/phishing-with-tx-origin/)

-I used brownie with hardhat in order to deploy and use the console.log features.
+I use brownie to compile and deploy into hardhat in order to have the console.log feature.
 You should start the hardhat node in another terminal and folder (`hh node`), then, in a terminal :

 ```